Invariant measures of Mass Migration Processes: Condensation

-\begin{proof} (a) We have that ZRP is attractive if and only if the function $\alpha\mapsto g_\alpha^1$ is nondecreasing (see \cite{andjel}), and that the MP is attractive if and only if the function $\alpha\mapsto g_{\alpha,\beta}^1$ (resp. $\beta\mapsto g_{\alpha,\beta}^1$) is nondecreasing (resp. nonincreasing) (see \cite{Cocozza}).
-We also saw in Section \ref{subsubsec:single-jump} that if there exist product invariant measures of the form \eqref{muf} then

-We conclude that attractive ZRPs or attractive MPs have $\frac{\mu(n)}{\mu(n+1)}$ nondecreasing and so $Z_{\vfi_c} = +\infty$ by usual criteria for convergence of series.
+We conclude that an attractive ZRP or an attractive MP has $r(n)$ nondecreasing and so $Z_{\vfi_c} = +\infty$ by usual criteria for convergence of series.
 Thus they cannot exhibit condensation.\\ (b) Assume a MM-TP has an invariant product measure with marginals $\mu(\cdot)$.
-If the rates $g^k_{*,\b}$ satisfy the conditions \eqref{atr:GTP-1}--\eqref{atr:GTP-2} for attractiveness then $r(n)=\frac{\mu(n)}{\mu(n+1)}$ is a nondecreasing function and therefore $Z_{\vfi_c}=+\infty$.
-Indeed, from \eqref{atr:GTP-1}--\eqref{atr:GTP-2} we obtain in particular that $g^{\a}_{*,\b} - g^{\a}_{*,0} \leq 0 $ for every $\a$.
-Combined with \eqref{tp:rec0} where we take $\b=1$ gives the result. \end{proof}
+If the rates $g^k_{*,\b}$ satisfy the conditions \eqref{atr:GTP-1}--\eqref{atr:GTP-2} for attractiveness then $r(n)=\mu(n)/\mu(n+1)$ is a nondecreasing function and therefore $Z_{\vfi_c}=+\infty$.
+Indeed, from \eqref{atr:GTP-1}--\eqref{atr:GTP-2} we obtain in particular that $g^{\a}_{*,\b} - g^{\a}_{*,0} \leq 0 $ for all $\a,\b\ge 1$.
+Combining this with \eqref{tp:rec1} gives the result. \end{proof}

-Those results are in fact particular cases of the following one proven in \cite{rcg}: All spatially homogeneous processes with stationary product measures that exhibit condensation with a finite critical density are necessarily not attractive.
+Let us consider the second set-up for condensation.
+For the latter it is proven in \cite{rcg} that: ``All spatially homogeneous processes with stationary product measures that exhibit condensation with a finite critical density are necessarily not attractive''.
+However, processes with an infinite critical density could be also attractive.
+In \cite{rcg} an example is numerically studied to support this assertion.
+In Section~\ref{s-examples} below, we prove on a particular example, that this coexistence is indeed possible: \begin{proposition} The MM-ZRP with rate

-In the second set-up for condensation, processes could be also attractive.
-In Section~\ref{s-examples}, we discuss such a case in Example \ref{gen-zrp}.
-In \cite{rcg}, the same assertion is done for a similar example.\\
+where $\pi$ is a positive function on $\N$ with $\pi(0) \geq (1+b)\pi(1)$ is attractive and exhibits condensation in the second set-up for $b=3/2$. \end{proposition}